napari/napari/docs/explanations/performance.md

 Napari should strive to have these properties:

 **Responsive**
+* Two cases:
-* The full operation happens right away or the interface clearly indicates the input was received and the operation was started.
+  * The full operation happens right away
+  * The interface clearly indicates the input was received and the operation was started.
 * The UI should never seem dead, the user should never be left wondering if napari has crashed.
 * For click or keypress events the ideal response is 100ms.